zaiisao/Documentation/en/Real-time-Messaging/messaging_ios.md

 - The Agora RTM SDK supports creating multiple [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instances that are independent of each other.
-- To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., have received `AgoraRtmLoginErrorOk`
+- To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., have received `AgoraRtmLoginErrorOk`).
 - To use any of the channel features, you must first call the [createChannelWithId](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/createChannelWithId:delegate:) method to create a channel instance.
 - You can create a maximum of 20 channel instances for each [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instance and a user can join multiple channels at the same time.
 The `channelId` parameter must be channel-specific.
 - You cannot reuse an [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) object that has been received by a user.